BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-11-22-tvjs-scroll-performance-enhancement.md

 Our old scroll component worked as follows: we would render a whole list of items, in a parent component handling scroll.
 When scrolling horizontally, the focus would switch to the next item.
 This would notify the parent component in charge of scroll, that would move the whole list laterally.
 The movement was computed from the measurements of the focused item, the size of the list, and the size of the container.

-There are multiple chances for improvement in this implementation.
+There are multiple chances for improvement in this implementation:

 1. Since every item was rendered in the DOM, moving the whole list was very heavy.
 Subsequently, a whole page of lists was itself pretty heavy to render.
-2. Because the whole list is rendered, a new page fetched means the new items are immediately all rendered to the DOM when a new page is fetched, imposing a heavy load to display content that is not even on the screen.
+2. Because the whole list is rendered, fetching a new page means that the new items are immediately all rendered to the DOM, imposing a heavy load to display content that is not even on the screen.

 # [Virtualization](#virtualization)
 To address the first shortcoming of the initial approach, we introduced virtualization.
 Virtualization is a technique to render only the items that are visible on the screen.